 A study of key issues challenging religions from a variety of directions and forces, e.g. internal critique, global economics, dominant or minority position within societies, militant-ism and nationalism, making peace more than war, gender, entitlement and power.
 Topics will change with instructor.

-REL 395 Special Topics (3)
+REL 395 Special Topics in Theology (1-3)